 My garden business began last year with two divisions.
 One I called The Home Garden Box where I delivered collections of heirloom vegetable plants for home gardeners.
 The other was Blue Shed Gardens which was more ornamental in nature and participated in our local farmer’s market.
 I hope to continue both avenues and merge them into one solid business plan this year which I’ll tell you about soon.
 I have some more ducks to get in a row first!
 The good news is that I didn’t lose any money and made a small amount of profit last year.
 It certainly isn’t a financially sustainable business yet but I am hopeful that it will grow and propel our family toward a family owned business that not only will fund our lives but can be left for my children to run when they are ready.

-Lowe's Creative Ideas projects that ranged from a Shade Garden to a fancy Birdfeeder Light Post.
+There were a number of projects that I didn’t foresee that popped up too.
+Like the Lowe’s Creative Ideas projects that ranged from a Shade Garden to a fancy Birdfeeder Light Post.
 I also put together a raised bed for plant propagating back near the shed made with old materials like deck wood and a storm door.